SkyBlueRW/SkyBlueRW.github.io/_posts/2024-06-20-luck-factor-zoo.md

 \end{aligned}
 $$

-, we recognize its significance while accepting an inevitable probability of false discovery.
+While, as long as we do not have the full population, there is still a probability inversely proportional to N of a larger-than-expected gap between the true expected return and the sample estimation.
+Thus, we must generally accept an inevitable possibility of false discovery when recognizing the significance of a factor.

-We test the null hypothesis that the expected return of the factor is zero.
-If this null hypothesis is not supported by the data, the factor is considered significant.
-A p-value is calculated to compare against a threshold, determining how compatible the null hypothesis is with the data.
-In the context of single hypothesis testing, a 5% p-value means there is a 5% risk of false discovery if we deem the factor significant.
+Typically in factor research, we test the null hypothesis that the expected return of the factor is zero.
+If the null hypothesis contradicts the sample performance, indicating a rare event under the null hypothesis, we reject the null hypothesis and consider the factor to have a significant expected return.
+In this process, p-value is calculated and compared against a threshold to determine how compatible the null hypothesis is with the data.
+In the context of single hypothesis testing, a 5% p-value threshold means there is at most a 5% risk of false discovery if we deem the factor significant.

-However, this logic does not hold when many factors are tested.
-Imagine identifying one factor with a p-value of 5% — right at our threshold — after 399 unsuccessful attempts.
+However, this logic falters when many factors are tested.
+Imagine identifying one factor with a p-value of 5%—right at our threshold—after 399 unsuccessful attempts.
 The risk of accepting this 400th factor is no longer 5%.
-This is because, even if all 400 factors have an expected return of zero, randomness alone would give a probability greater than 99% of finding at least one factor with a p-value below 5%—these are the 'lucky' factors.
-Repeat the test 400 times do not do not properly describe our null hypothesis anymore.
+That is because, even if all 400 factors have an expected return of zero, randomness alone would give a probability greater than 99% of finding at least one factor with a p-value below 5% — the 'lucky' factors.
+Identifying one factor out of 400 trials is insufficient to contradict the null hypothesis since "none of the 400 factors tried has significant in-sample performance" is not an accurate description of the null hypothesis.

-Unfortunately, this scenario is common in factor research.
+Unfortunately, this scenario we would face in factor research.
 In the sparkling financial markets, hundreds of thousands of researchers have tested countless factors for predictive power using similar data sets.
 They generally use a p-value threshold of 1% or 5% under the single hypothesis test framework, leading to significant multiple testing issues.
-With so many factors tried, a factor showing strong in-sample predictability by the standards of single-factor testing is quite likely a result of random chance rather than genuine predictive power.
+With so many factors tested, a factor showing strong in-sample predictability by the standards of single-factor testing is often the result of random chance rather than genuine predictive power.

-$$
-\begin{aligned}
-P(|\hat{\mu}_i - \mu| > \epsilon) & <= 2e^{-2\epsilon^2N} \\
-\end{aligned}
-$$

 ### A Resample Procedure to account for luck <a name="resample"></a>